samypr100/setup-dev-drive/README.md

 ### *mount-path*

-By default, this option is not set.
+By default, this option is not set and defaults to a new arbitrary drive letter such as `E:`.

 Mounts the dev drive at the specified `mount-path` location.
 This option can be useful when you want to mount your dev drive inside the GitHub workspace via